DoublePrecisionSoftware/jsontl/README.md

-jsont
+JSON Trasnformation Language
 =====

-jsont is a library inteded to allow tranformation of JSON data using a JSON-based transformation language.
+jsontl is a library inteded to allow tranformation of JSON data using a JSON-based transformation language.

 ##Format
-The format for jsont transforms (`.jsont` files) is as follows:
+The format for jsontl transforms (`.jsontl` files) is as follows:

 ```json
 {